b-gandhi1/opticalflow-techniques-v2/README.md

   * Or scrap using this altogether.
 * ML:
   * SVM will no longer be used since it is deterministic.
-  * Naive Bayes has been used before but I do not understand this since all the examples for it are based on categorical I/O.
+  * Naive Bayes GaussianNB to be used.
   * Coding still needs to happen...